We – by ‘we’ I mean us, as in me and you readers and writers – had a bit of a reputation.

 I’m quite classy with my indulgences, though.

-You know, a bag of ginger snaps and a bottle of store-brand coke zero, at 1 a.m., trying to write a post I wanted to post an hour ago.
+A bag of ginger snaps and a bottle of store-brand coke zero, at 1 a.m., writing a post I wanted to post an hour ago.
 I got it like Frank Sinatra.
 I’m bucking the trend tonight, hacking away at 9:30 p.m. with my shorts unbuttoned and my hair all mussed up.

 Here are my top five dad indulgences.
 You parents: What’s one of yours?